And once again, greetings, music lovers, thrill seekers, conversationalists all across the fruited plain.

 He won Brown versus Board of Education in 1954.

-And by the way, we never would have needed a civil rights movement if if Richard Nixon had won the 1960 election rather than than Kennedy.
+And by the way, we never would have needed a civil rights movement if Richard Nixon had won the 1960 election rather than Kennedy.

-Um though some that was much more in the French Revolution tradition, Martin Luther King stages a massive protest in Birmingham, Alabama, after Bull Connor, a Democrat, who was an insane racist, had already been voted out of office.
+Martin Luther King stages a massive protest in Birmingham, Alabama, after Bull Conner, a Democrat, who was an insane racist, had already been voted out of office.

-The Kennedy Justice Department called King and pleaded with him not to stage his march anyway, because um Bull Connor was still a lame duck public safety officer.
+The Kennedy Justice Department called King and pleaded with him not to stage his march anyway because Bull Conner was still a lame duck public safety officer.

-Um the blacks in Birmingham begged Martin Luther King not to stage the protest, but he did it anyway, sending in children against this insane racist Bull Connor.
+The blacks in Birmingham begged Martin Luther King not to stage the protests, but he did it anyway, sending in children against this insane racist Bull Conner.

-Images are broadcast around the world, and and this this gave a big jolt to Martin Luther King's movement.
+Images are broadcast around the world, and this gave a big jolt to Martin Luther King's movement.

-And now you'll notice liberals for every every time they run out into the streets, every time they start smashing Starbucks windows, they say, oh, well, it's the new civil rights movement.
+And now you'll notice liberals, every time they run out into the streets, every time they start smashing Starbucks windows, they say, oh, well, it's the new civil rights movement.

 No, there was only one civil rights movement.